-This summer, I hope you find time to take a few spontaneous beach days or even a weeklong family vacation on the Cape, but I also hope you can lower your risk of stroke.
+This summer, we hope you find time to take a few spontaneous beach days or even a weeklong family vacation on the Cape, but I also hope you can lower your risk of stroke.
 As it turns out, there is no better time to do it than in the summer, so why not start now!

-In the Cardiology department at Harrington, we split our patients’ risk factors into two categories: non-modifiable and modifiable.
+In the Cardiology Department at Harrington, we split our patients’ risk factors into two categories: non-modifiable and modifiable.